-- ▶ We want to express properties such as

-- Cars and trains may never cross at the same time.

-- The car can always leave the crossing.

-- Approaching trains may eventually cross.

-- There are cars crossing the tracks.

-- ► The first two are safety properties, the last two are liveness properties.

-- ► To formulate these in temporal logic, we first need the basic propositions which talk about the variables of the state.
+- We want to express properties such as - Cars and trains may never cross at the same time. - The car can always leave the crossing. - Approaching trains may eventually cross. - It is possible for cars to cross the tracks. - ▶ The first two are safety properties, the last two are liveness properties. - ▶ To formulate these in temporal logic, we first need the basic propositions which talk about the variables of the state.